|4 March 1243

 Hubert de Burgh took ownership of the old motte and bailey fort and finished its reconstruction as a stone castle.

 Henry III called for an army to be assembled at Portsmouth to be transported to Normandy to regain lost territories.
 A large army of knights turned up ready to go but not enough ships had been provided.
 The King blamed Hubert de Burgh for the fiasco and in his rage would have killed him if Ranulf of Chester had not intervened.
 This marks the beginning of the rift between Henry and Hubert de Burgh.
 The expedition was postponed until the mid of 1230. ¹

 Hubert de Burgh had become a powerful Lord in the Welsh Marshes, controlling castles such as Cardigan and Carmarthen.
 He began to threaten the local Welsh leaders.

 Henry III was persuaded to remove Hubert de Burgh.
 Hubert escaped from prison and took refuge in a church at Devizes.
 After being dragged from the church Hubert was re-imprisoned.
 The bishop of Salisbury forced the Government to return Hubert to the church where his supporters rescued him.

-With the introduction of Peter de Roches as justiciar and the removal of Hubert de Burgh, the control of the Exchequer was under Poitevin control and possibly reversed the gains created by the Magna Carta in 1215.
-Henry was given control of central administration.
-This angered the Barons and a group led by Richard Marshall, Earl of Pembroke opposed the changes.
-Henry was able to deal with the Barons.
+With the introduction of Peter de Roches as justiciar and the removal of Hubert de Burgh, control of the Exchequer came under Poitevin control and possibly reversed the gains created by the Magna Carta in 1215.
+King Henry III was given control of central administration.
+This angered the Barons and a group led by Richard Marshall, Earl of Pembroke opposed the changes. ¹

 Selection of references used: